 Now, on the anticipated eve of one of the most significant generic drug approval decisions in recent years—involving another complex drug—the lesson from the generic IV iron episode bears reminding.
-FDA is widely known to be considering the approval of a generic version of Teva Pharmaceutical’s (NYSE:TEVA) blockbuster drug for multiple sclerosis, Copaxone.
+FDA is widely known to be considering the approval of a generic version of Teva Pharmaceutical’s blockbuster drug for multiple sclerosis, Copaxone.
 The patents covering Copaxone for its 20mg/ml strength expired on May 24th.
 After patent expiration, FDA could approve generic copies of the drug at any time.
 But some of the same challenges that caused the agency to struggle with and sometimes stumble over its similar previous decisions still linger, and will color FDA’s decision concerning Copaxone.

-When it comes to evaluating copies of these complex drugs, the fact is FDA doesn’t have very good tools and policies.
+Gottlieb believes (and I concur), that when it comes to evaluating copies of these complex drugs, the fact is FDA doesn’t have very good tools and policies.
 These drugs slip between FDA’s other generic drug constructs.
 They are less complex than biological drugs, which have their own separate law governing how the agency should review and approve copy versions.
 (Unlike with the generic drug law, the approval of copy versions of biologicals generally must be supported by evidence from human studies.)
 But non-biological complex drugs are far trickier than generic versions of the normal, small molecule pill drugs that FDA is accustomed to evaluating.
 It’s that framework for these small molecule drugs that FDA has been trying to apply to these complex drugs.

 These challenges illustrate a need to reconsider how FDA approves copy versions of complex drugs.
 Perhaps different approval standards should be used.
 Current law already contains an appropriate alternative to the generic drug law in the pathway used for the review and approval of copies of biological drugs, which gives FDA more latitude when it comes to the data it can use as a the basis for these approvals.
 Some of these principles could be applied to a new category that addresses the complex drugs.
 Or Congress could re-write certain aspects of the generic drug law, tailoring generic drug principles to the unique challenges of copying complex drugs.